-CLP57 should have number of parts (should be number of parts of)
+CLP57 should have number of parts

 Range: E60 Number

 Scope note: This property associates a publication, i.e. an instance of F3 Manifestation Product Type, with an instance of E60 Number, which denotes the number of physical units all exemplars of that publication should consist of, as long as they are recognised as complete exemplars of that publication.
 Typically, this property is observed on one exemplar of a publication, and extrapolated to all other exemplars of the same publication.
 This logical inference is an induction along the path that can be modelled as: F3 Manifestation Product Type R10B is type of F5 Item P57has number of parts E60 Number.